 Act of Contrition

-in my thoughts and in my words, in what I have done, and in what I have failed to do;
+In what I have done and in what I have failed to do,

 Soul of Christ, make me holy.
 Body of Christ, save me.
 Blood of Christ, fill me with love.
 Water from Christ’s side, wash me.
 Passion of Christ, strengthen me.
 Good Jesus, hear me.
 Within your wounds, hide me.
 Never let me be parted from you.
 From the evil enemy, protect me.
 At the hour of my death, call me, and tell me to come to you that with your saints I may praise you through all eternity.
 Amen.